roshiajin-kunai/sakkamade.github.io/_posts/witches/2021-02-24-witches-intro.md

 Passed without a harbinger.
-Passed all too suddenly from my sight.
+Passed all too suddenly from out of my sight.

-Vanishing of the genius had baffled teachers and a great people around them.
-They searched frantically, however were unable to find her in the end.
+Vanishing of the genius had baffled teachers and a higher-ups round them.
+They searched frantically, however were ultimately unable to find her.
 No thing and no one had knew the roots.
 There have been rumours of this and that, however the truth is hitherto strange.